88bitty/COSC-1336-lab/README.md

 4.2 -

-Goal: Write program that asks the user to enter the amount that he or she has budgeted for a month.
+Write program that asks the user to enter the amount that he or she has budgeted for a month.
 Using a while loop, the user should be prompted to enter each of his or her expenses for the month and keep a running total.
 The loop should finish when the user enters 0.
 When the loop finishes, the program should display the amount that the user is over budget (if any)